 Special Requirements for the Ph.D.
-Degree During the first two years of study students are required to take twelve term courses; at least two of these each year must be in American Studies.
+Degree During the first two years of study students are required to take twelve term courses; at least half of these courses must be in American Studies.
 First-year students are also required to take AMST 600a, American Scholars (graded Satisfactory/Unsatisfactory).
 The student's program will be decided in consultation with the adviser and the director of graduate studies (DGS).
 In each of the two years, the student should take at least one seminar devoted to research or requiring a substantial original paper, and must achieve two grades of Honors, with an average overall of High Pass.
 Students are required to show proficiency in a language other than English; they may fulfill this requirement by (1) conducting substantial research in the chosen language as part of the course requirements for one of the twelve required seminars, (2) passing a translation test, offered each term by various language departments, or (3) receiving a grade of B or higher in a Yale College intermediate- or advanced-level language course or in a Yale language-for-reading course, such as French for Reading or German for Reading.
-Upon completion of course work, students in their third year of study are required to participate in a yearlong prospectus workshop (AMST 902a and b).
-Open to all students in the program, the workshop serves as a forum for the discussion of selecting a dissertation topic, refining a project's scope, organizing research materials, and evaluating work in progress.
+Upon completion of course work, students in their third year of study are required to participate in at least one term of a monthly prospectus workshop (AMST 902a and b).
 Intended to complement the work of the prospectus committee, the workshop is designed as a professionalization experience that culminates in students' presentation of the dissertation prospectus at their prospectus colloquium.
-The workshop meets once a month.
 Students should schedule the oral qualifying examinations in four fields, in the fifth term of study.
 Preparation, submission, and approval of the dissertation prospectus should be completed by the end of the sixth term, with a final deadline at the end of the seventh term with permission from the DGS.
 Students are admitted to candidacy for the Ph.D. upon completion of all predissertation requirements, including the prospectus.
 The faculty in American Studies considers training in teaching to be an important part of the program.
 Students in American Studies normally teach in years three and four.
 Combined Ph.D.
 Programs AMERICAN STUDIES AND AFRICAN AMERICAN STUDIES The American Studies Program also offers, in conjunction with the Department of African American Studies, a combined Ph.D. in American Studies and African American Studies.
 This combined degree is most appropriate for students who intend to concentrate in and write a dissertation on any aspect of African American history, literature, or culture in the United States and other parts of the Americas.
 Applicants to the joint program must indicate on their application that they are applying both to American Studies and to African American Studies.
 All documentation within the application should include this information.
 AMERICAN STUDIES AND FILM STUDIES The American Studies Program also offers, in conjunction with the Film Studies Program, a joint Ph.D. in American Studies and Film Studies.
 For further details, see Film Studies.
 Applicants to the joint program must indicate on their application that they are applying both to American Studies and to Film Studies.
 All documentation within the application should include this information.
 Master's Degrees M.Phil.
 See Degree Requirements under Policies and Regulations.